Practical Mission Planning for Optimized UAV-Sensor Wireless Recharging: Conclusion and Future Work

-Our future work will focus on improving the reliability and efficiency of ROMP, and demonstrating efficacy of the planner using UAV and sensor hardware at appropriate scale.
-Field and wind tunnel tests will be conducted to achieve robust performance and tune algorithm parameters, as well as expand our model parameters to include dynamic estimates of drag coefficient, fluid mass density, tilt angle changes, etc. We will also explore using machine learning techniques to predict energy consumption based on real-time PDV discharged energy data and other locally available sensor data.
-Similar approaches have been adopted by \cite{SHE2020LSTMPOWER}, who train their power consumption model with a data-driven long short-term memory neural network, which may reduce computational expense for the PDV.
+Our future work will focus on improving the reliability and efficiency of ROMP and demonstrating the efficacy of the planner using UAV and sensor hardware at the appropriate scale.
+Field and wind tunnel experiments will be conducted to achieve robust performance and algorithm parameters.
+We will expand model parameters to include dynamic estimates of drag coefficient, fluid mass density, tilt angle changes, etc. We will also investigate the use of machine learning techniques, such as Long Short-Term Memory (LSTM), to predict energy consumption.
+By training a power consumption model with a data-driven LSTM neural network, we may reduce the computational expense for the onboard planner~\cite{SHE2020LSTMPOWER}.
+Moreover, we will explore the simulation of various event-based sensor types in WRSNs, including motion and audio sensors.
+These sensors typically exhibit a stochastic energy depletion rate, which is contingent upon the distribution of detected events.
+This characteristic can result in a stochastic `prize' associated with visiting a node.
+Therefore, the scheduling problem presents a compelling opportunity for robust optimization.

 \ifCLASSOPTIONcaptionsoff

 \fi